Are you looking for a weekend staycation in the UK? Use this Cornwall itinerary! And make a weekend break in Cornwall top of your list.

 Falmouth Has been shaped and influenced by a strong connection to the sea combining fascinating Maritime Heritage and modern creativity.

-In between St Agnes and Perranporth, there are caves, caverns and a secluded beach, it is also the perfect spot for a little bit of kayaking.
+In between St Agnes and Perranporth, there are caves, caverns and a secluded beach, it is also the perfect spot for a kayaking adventure.

 There is nothing better than a sunset walk across the coast from Perranporth to St Agnes.
 The village is about five miles north of Redruth and ten miles southwest of Newquay.